 Tips from home to health to food and fun.

-4 things to know about your African dwarf frog
+5 things to know about African dwarf frogs

-- One or two African dwarf frogs can live happily together in a 5-gallon aquarium.
-But if you’re getting more than that, or if they’ll be sharing their aquarium with fish, they’ll need much more space; choose an aquarium of at least 20 gallons.
+- 1 or 2 African dwarf frogs can live happily in a 5-gallon aquarium.
+But if you’re getting more than that, or if they’ll be sharing their aquarium with fish, they’ll need an aquarium of at least 20 gallons.

 - Put the tank someplace without a lot of people traffic, out of direct sunlight and away from drafty spots.

 - A lighted aquarium hood provides illumination and cuts down on splashes.
-(A screened lid also works.)
+(A screened lid is also okay.)

-- Give your froggies 8 to 12 hours of light a day to simulate their natural environment.
+- Give your frogs 8 to 12 hours of light a day to simulate their natural environment.
 An automatic timer can help monitor the light.

-- African dwarf frogs like their water tropical: 68 to 78 degrees.
+- African dwarf frogs like their water tropical: 68 to 78 degrees Fahrenheit (20-26 Celsius).
 An aquarium heater will keep their water at that frog-tastic temperature.
-Choose a heater that has five watts of power for every gallon of water in the aquarium.
+Choose a heater that has 5 watts of power for every gallon of water in the aquarium.